 The program has the approvals and support of our industry partners, and upholds UCLA Samueli School of Engineering’s high academic standards, with world-renowned groundbreaking research capabilities and faculty expertise in various fields.

-Areas of study feature six cutting-edge interdisciplinary concentrations at the forefront of technology innovation that are of deep interest to both students and industry.
+Areas of study feature seven cutting-edge interdisciplinary concentrations at the forefront of technology innovation that are of deep interest to both students and industry.
 Additional areas may be added in the future to meet student and industry demands.

 - Artificial Intelligence: Dir.
 Guy Van den Broeck